zhenglong1603/tp/docs/DeveloperGuide.md

   Use case resumes at step 1.
 - 1b.
 Invalid parameters format → Klinix shows an invalid parameters message.<br>
   Use case resumes at step 1.
+- 1c.
+Patient with the given NRIC does not exist → Klinix shows an invalid patient message<br>
+  Use case resumes at step 1.
+- 1d.
+No medical fields provided → Klinix shows an invalid fields message.<br>
+  Use case resumes at step 1.

 ---